UCI-GDIM31/w0-setup-check-in-AdamAsi4090/README.md

 ### Development

-1. Programming (any languages/ frameworks)

-In community college I learned how to use both Java and a bit of Python.
+1. In community college I learned how to use both Java and a bit of Python.
 I have no experience in any other languages.

-2. Game development (any engine)

-I created a game in Blender several years ago.
+2. I created a game in Blender several years ago, and I tried to get into GameMaker during summer.

-3. Unity

-N/A
+3. N/A

 ### Programming & Game Development Concepts